Mykol71/posos/msposapp/README.md

 - Self-contained: The intention is to promote the conversion of physical Point of Sale machines to virtual.
 The POS servers need to be independant of each other.
 (An outage by one doesnt affect the many.)

-- Ipsec VPN connection information for each remote location wanting to use this server.
+- Ipsec site-to-site VPN connection information for each remote location wanting to use this server.